ovh/docs/pages/cloud/dedicated/changing-admin-password-on-windows/guide.en-sg.md

 section: Server Management
 ---

-**Last updated 21st June 2018**
+**Last updated 2018/06/21**

 ## Objective

 When you install or reinstall a Windows operating system, you are given an admin access password.
-We strongly recommend that you change it, as detailed in our guide to [securing a Dedicated Server](https://docs.ovh.com/sg/en/dedicated/securing-a-dedicated-server/).
+We strongly recommend that you change it, as detailed in our guide to [securing a Dedicated Server](../securing-a-dedicated-server/).
 You may also find that you have lost this password, and need to change it.

 **This guide will take you through the process of changing your server's admin password.**

 ## Requirements

-* a [Dedicated Server](https://www.ovh.com/sg/en/dedicated-servers/){.external} with Windows installed
+* a [Dedicated Server](https://www.ovh.com/sg/dedicated-servers/){.external} with Windows installed
-* access to the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}
+* access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}

 ## Instructions

-First, boot your server into [rescue mode](https://docs.ovh.com/sg/en/dedicated/ovh-rescue/){.external} using the WinRescue boot environment.
-Once the server has rebooted, select the `IPMI`{.action} tab on your server's page in your [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}.
+First, boot your server into [rescue mode](../rescue-mode/){.external} using the WinRescue boot environment.
+Once the server has rebooted, select the `IPMI`{.action} tab on your server's page in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}.

 > [!primary]
 >
-> For detailed information on how to use the IPMI feauture, please refer to our [IPMI guide](https://docs.ovh.com/sg/en/dedicated/use-ipmi-dedicated-servers/){.external}.
+> For detailed information on how to use the IPMI feauture, please refer to our [IPMI guide](../use-ipmi-dedicated-servers/){.external}.
 >

 Next, activate the IPMI feature using either the Java applet or your browser.
-After the IPMI session has started, double-click the NTPWdi server tool on the WindRescue desktop.
+After the IPMI session has started, double-click the NTPWdi server tool on the WinRescue desktop.

 ![NTPWdi](images/ntpwdi-tool-01.png){.thumbnail}